adwaitnd/BBBIOlib/Demo/Demo_US/README.md

 *The Makefiles in the individual application folders are not yet functional.*

-To compile the program simply do the following in the repository
+To compile the program simply do the following in the repository directory,

 	# make US

 This will generate the executable *US.out* in the directory */Demo/Demo_US/*.
 Simultaneous playback and recording will start once you run the program.
-Log file with the processed received signal can be found in your local directory after the program ends by its execution time and date.
+Log file with the processed received signal can be found in your local directory after the program is finished by its execution time and date, ex. *2015-06-03_11:59:59.dat*.
 To adjust the parameters and enable additional functionalities, such as keeping the raw data, you can reconfigure the settings in */Demo/Demo_US/US.c*.

 *In the current setting, you might need to regenerate the matlab library and replace it if you want to change the chirp used in the application*